View the updates below on various topics. Please note these FAQ's will be updated soon as new information becomes

-The Chapel will be open and accessible with proper ID for private prayer; supplies for sanitizing the space occupied will be provided.
+The Chapel will be open and accessible with proper ID for private prayer 24/7.
+Supplies for sanitizing the space occupied will be provided.

 Will there be Mass on campus?

 Will a face covering be required?

-Yes, per the university's face covering policy which requires all individuals regardless of vaccination status to wear a mask indoors in shared spaces, masks must be worn by all individuals attending Mass in the chapel who have not been fully vaccinated.
+Yes, per the university's face covering policy which requires all individuals regardless of vaccination status to wear a mask indoors in shared spaces, masks must be worn by all individuals attending Mass in the chapel.
 Ushers and markers for physical distancing will guide seating and the communion procession.

 What other prayer experiences will be available?